Donald Trump Boasts Of His ‘Chemistry’ With Putin During Asia Tour

 Notably, Jong-un took office in 2016.

-Kim Jong-Un has referred to Trump as a ‘dotard’ at least twice now in public statements — a word meaning an elderly person who is suffering loss of mental faculties.
-According to CNN, the most recent statement, issued as Trump spoke with leaders across Asia and addressed how he would handle North Korea, also described Donald Trump as a “warmonger” “enrich the monopolies of the US defense industry.”
+Kim Jong-un has referred to Trump as a “dotard” at least twice now in public statements — a word meaning an elderly person who is suffering loss of mental faculties.
+According to CNN, the most recent statement, issued as Trump spoke with leaders across Asia and addressed how he would handle North Korea, described the president’s tour as “nothing but a business trip by a warmonger to enrich the monopolies of the US defense industry.”

-Initially posting each of these to his personal Twitter account, Donald Trump retweeted, with his official President Trump handle, two of the tweets: the one in which he described meeting Putin, and the one calling constituents ‘haters and fools.’
+Initially posting each of these to his personal Twitter account, Donald Trump retweeted, with his official President Trump handle, two of the tweets: the one in which he described meeting Putin, and the one calling constituents “haters and fools.”
 On the official White House Twitter feed, he retweeted the missive referring to Kim Jong-un as “short and fat.”

-[Featured Image by Jorge Silva/Pool Photo via AP]
+[Featured Image by Jorge Silva – Pool/AP Images]